Korean or Japanese: Which One to Learn?

 Consider what you hope to achieve by learning either language and which culture or society you are most drawn to.
 Are you looking to broaden your job prospects or pursue a fun hobby?

-If you need help deciding, this article will provide all the information you need to choose between learning Korean or Japanese.
+If you need help deciding, this article provides all the information you need to decide whether to learn Korean or Japanese.

 1. Similarities based on your native language